Design of the Artificial: lessons from the biological roots of general intelligence: Overview

-Why has no approach, so far, come even close to AGI?
-Why did symbolic computation, despite its early promises \cite{Newell1961} not succeed in achieving AGI?
-Was it simply because no one knew how to build a general database of commonsense knowledge? \cite{McCarthy1987}.
-Neural networks, despite early criticism, have shown wide applicability in a variety of tasks after the rapid expansion of computing power.
-The magic seems to have been residing in computing power and the scale of the network.
-Yet still, these networks have no trace of AGI.
-If the intelligence is not simply equivalent to building a synthetic brain \cite{Ball2016}, what is the essence of intelligence?
-Here, I try to provide a new viewpoint that characterizes intelligence as a mechanism deeply intertwined with the core essence of biology, i.e. a specially designed hierarchical architecture that provide the capacity for contextual information processing.
+The quest for AGI has been elusive so far.
+Why did symbolic computation, which seemed promising in the beginning \cite{Newell1961}, fail to achieve AGI?
+Was it because of the lack of a general database of commonsense knowledge? \cite{McCarthy1987}.
+Neural networks, which faced early criticism, have proven to be useful in many tasks after the increase of computing power.
+The magic seems to have been the computing power and the size of the network.
+But still, these networks are far from AGI.
+If intelligence is not just about building a synthetic brain \cite{Ball2016}, what is the nature of intelligence?
+We propose a new perspective that defines intelligence as a mechanism that is closely related to the core essence of biology, i.e. a specially designed hierarchical architecture that enables contextual information processing.